Photometry

 Let’s start with the variable star.
 By right clicking on it, the apertures used for photometry calculation are drawn and a PSF computation is done on the whole sequence.

 Photometry is done on the variable star for all images of the sequence.
+Uncalibrated magnitude plot for the variable star.Cancel last

-Now we want to run the photometric analysis for reference stars.
-The same selection process (right click in photometry mode) is performed.
-It is always possible to cancel the last selected star by using the Cancel last button.
 Ideally, stars whose magnitude is stable across the sequence must be selected.
 If nearby stars are unknown, another feature is very useful:

-• Unset the Photometry mode by toggling the button.
+- Unset the Photometry mode by toggling the button.

-• Select a star.
+- Select a star.

-• This opens a Web browser page with data on the selected star.
+in the new window - This opens a Web browser page with data on the selected star.

 Here, for learning purposes, I didn’t push the analysis as far as finding stable stars in the image, and took 4 random stars.
 The variable star is variable enough for a probable good result any way.
 When choosing the reference stars, it is also a good idea to select stars whose brightness is alike the variable’s, that are not too far from it, especially if flat field correction is not done (it should be mandatory for this kind of analysis), and not on the borders of images in case there is some shift between them.
 After choosing the reference stars, run the sequence photometric analysis on each star.